Board of Directors

 Linda strongly supports Our Place vision and values of unconditional love, a safe and nurturing environment to promote positive change and inclusion of everyone from all cultures and beliefs to share and grow together.
 Linda volunteers for several organizations working locally and globally to Improve education and healthcare and provide a hand up to those living in poverty.
 Since 2011 Linda has volunteered in the dining room and nutrition bar serving the Our Place family members.
 For the fourth year Linda is coordinating the Angel Gift Program 2016.

 The Our Place Society Board of Directors are elected by the members of the society at the Annual General Meeting each September.
-Nominations are open to any member of the society who is in good standing and has submitted their interest to stand for election to the Chair of the Board Recruitment Committee no later than July 31.
+Nominations are open to any member of the society who is in good standing and whose expression of interest to stand for election has been submitted to the Chair of the Board Recruitment Committee no later than July 31; nominations from the floor will not be accepted.

 In their expression of interest, candidates are asked to state why they would like to serve on the Our Place Society Board and accompany their expression of interest with their CV.